David C. Symonds, Jr.

 Bloomfield Human Services

 New 56,000 sf Community Center for the Town of Bloomfield, CT

 A New 69,000 sf K-5 Elementary School for the town of South Windsor, CT

 Mary Institute Country Day School, St. Louis – McDonnell and Bauer Halls (MICDS )

 New STEM and Community Center on the campus of MICDS in St. Louis MO.

 Photo credit: Derek Hayn/Centerbrook

-QA+M Architecture is a full-service architectural firm that provides programming, planning and interior design for clients in Commercial, community, education, healthcare, historical, housing, and recreational/athletic markets.
-Staffed by 35 dedicated professionals, including 15 licensed architects, the firm has grown into one of the 10 largest architectural firms in Connecticut.
+QA+M Architecture is a full-service architectural firm that provides programming, planning and interior design for clients in commercial, community, education, healthcare, historical, housing, and recreational/athletic markets.
+Staffed by 34 dedicated professionals, including 16 licensed architects, QA+M has grown to be the 4th largest architectural firm in the Greater Hartford area.